WebentwicklerAt/typo3-scheduler_http/Documentation/User/Index.rst

 * accessToken: An access token, which has to be added as GET-Parameter to the query string to run scheduler via HTTP, can be specified (eg. https://webentwickler.at/index.php?eID=scheduler_http&access_token=defined_access_token).
 If no or an empty access token is specified the GET-Parameter is ignored.
 * allowForce: Activates force execution of single tasks.
 Parameters "i" and "f" has to be set on request.
 * debug: Activates debug information in TYPO3 frontend output to determine possible configuration errors.
-* execManual: Execution of tasks will be done by the webserver and without CLI, the same way you can run tasks in "Scheduler" module by hand.
-Maybe some exotic tasks require CLI environment, but this should be the way you go.

 After installing this extension successfully you should run the scheduler via HTTP-Request by hand the first time, for testing purposes.
 If the URL of your TYPO3 frontend is "https://webentwickler.at/" you have to request "https://webentwickler.at/index.php?eID=scheduler_http" to invoke the scheduler.
 If everything was OK, the time listed under "Last run" in the "Setup check" of the module "Scheduler" has changed and "return_var" in frontend will be "0".